codahale/veil-go/README.md

 encrypted.
 As a result, a global passive adversary would be unable to gain any information from a Veil message beyond traffic analysis.
 Messages can be padded with random bytes to disguise their true length, and fake recipients can be added to disguise their true number from other recipients.
+Further, Veil supports hierarchical key derivation, allowing for domain-specific and disposable keys.

 ## Algorithms & Constructions

+### Scoped Hashing

+Veil uses scoped hashing for domain-specific derivation.
+For example, to derive a secret ristretto255 scalar from a secret key, HMAC-SHA-512 is used with a static key of `veilsecretkey`.
+Using purpose-specific hashing separates concerns and hardens the design against misuse.

+### Child Key Derivation

+Each participant in Veil has a secret key, which is a 64-byte random string.
+To derive a private key from a secret key, the secret key is mapped to a ristretto255 scalar.
+A delta scalar is derived from an opaque label value and added to the secret scalar to form a private key.
+The process is repeated to derive a private key from another private key.
+To derive a public key from a public key, the delta scalar is first multiplied by the curve's base point, then added to the public key point.

 ### Symmetric Key Ratcheting And Streaming AEADs